Product

 IAM tools can define user roles, manage permissions, and enforce security policies across the organization.
 They make sure that only authorized users can access specific resources, which can minimize the risk of data breaches and insider threats.

 IAM software also includes multi-factor authentication (MFA), single sign-on (SSO), and user provisioning features.
-These can enhance security and simplify access management, especially in IT environments with a high number of users or applications.
+These can enhance security and improve access management, especially in IT environments with a high number of users or applications.

 Key Features